ChristopherBilg/nodejs-testing/README.md

-# nodejs-web-scraper
+# nodejs-testing
-A NodeJS implementation of an incredible basic web scraper to test Mocha/Chai TDD and the NodeJS environment.
+A NodeJS implementation of incredibly basic Mocha and Chai testing.
+This is meant to be a learning repository for NodeJS programming and the NPM.